untidy-hair/calleee/docs/reference/operators.rst

 By length
 ---------

-In addition to simple comparison matchers described, *callee* offers a set of dedicated matchers for asserting on object's `len`\ gth.
+In addition to simple comparison matchers described, *calleee* offers a set of dedicated matchers for asserting on object's `len`\ gth.
 You can use them in conjunction with any Python :class:`Sequence`: a :class:`str`\ ing, :class:`list`, :class:`collections.deque`, and so on.